cakephp/docs/en/development/routing.rst

 Routing in CakePHP also encompasses the idea of reverse routing, where an array of parameters can be transformed into a URL string.
-By using reverse routing, you can more easily re-factor your application's URL structure without having to update all your code.
+By using reverse routing, you can re-factor your application's URL structure without having to update all your code.

 .. index:: routes.php